JonatanHogild/FreeIPA_for_virtual_environment/README.md

 FreeIPA needs DNS to work correctly, which includes; forward and reverse DNS resolution, stable FQDNs, correct SRV records and time sync resolvable by name.

 FreeIPA can be configured to use its own integrated DNS, which we will use for this lab.
-We'll still need to access our organisations DNS server, and the freeIPA DNS will forward traffic to it.
+We'll still need to access our organisations DNS server, and the FreeIPA DNS will forward traffic to it.

 #### 3.2.1 Decide on a domain